 Create FSA ID

-No matter which way you decide to file, it’s always wise to create an FSA ID.
+You can set up your FSA ID.
+You can create an FSA ID ahead of time, you don’t need to wait until you are ready to complete the FAFSA.
+If you don’t have an FSA ID, the process may take a few days, so it’s recommended you do this ahead of time.
 Think of your FSA ID as a username and password, because that’s what it is.
 Your FSA ID allows you to file the FAFSA online, and log into view your federal student loan and grant history.
 You can also use it to electronically sign your FAFSA, and it is your personal legal signature.

-FSA ID Parent
+FSA ID Parent and Contributor

 Each person who needs to provide information for a FAFSA will need their own FSA ID—this means, not only students but parents may need their own FSA ID as well.
 An FSA ID will be associated with the social security number of the account holder.